Health Care Reform – Why Are People So Worked Up?

 First, let’s get a little historical perspective on American health care.
-This is not intended to be an exhausted look into that history, but it will appreciate how the health care system and its expectations developed.
+This is not intended to be an exhaustive look into that history, but it will appreciate how the healthcare system and its expectations developed.
 What drove costs higher and higher?

-To begin, let’s turn to the American civil war.
-In that war, dated tactics and the carnage inflicted by modern weapons of the era combined to cause ghastly results.
+To begin, let’s turn to the American Civil War.
+In that war, dated tactics and the carnage inflicted by modern weapons combined to cause ghastly results.
 Not generally known is that most of the deaths on both sides of that war were not the result of actual combat but what happened after a battlefield wound was inflicted.
 To begin with, the evacuation of the wounded moved at a snail’s pace, which caused severe delays in treating the injured.
-Secondly, many wounds were subjected to wound care, related surgeries, and amputations of the affected limbs, which often resulted in the onset of massive infection.
+Secondly, many wounds were subjected to wound care, related surgeries, and amputations of the affected limbs, often resulting in massive infection.
 So you might survive a battle wound only to die at the hands of medical care providers who, although well-intentioned, interventions were often quite lethal.
-High death tolls can also be ascribed to everyday sicknesses and diseases when no antibiotics existed.
-In total, something like 600,000 deaths occurred from all causes, over 2% of the U.S. population at the time!
+High death tolls can also be ascribed to everyday sicknesses and diseases without antibiotics.
+In total, 600,000 deaths occurred from all causes, over 2% of the U.S. population then!

 READ MORE :

 - Are Inventory Financing Lenders and P O Factoring Solutions Your Best Business Financing Bet?